 If you have a positive record

-Some professions require licensing to practice; examples include but are not limited to Practical Nursing, Pharmacy and MLT.
+Some professions require licensing to practise; examples include, but are not limited to, Practical Nursing, Pharmacy and MLT.
 A positive record may impact your ability to write the required exam and receive licensing.
 Individuals with a criminal conviction should contact the appropriate licensing body to verify the requirements for a criminal record check prior to beginning their program at NSCC.

-A Child Abuse Registry Check is required for work placements where students interact directly with children.
-These programs include but may not be limited to Behavioural Interventions, Child & Youth Care, Early Childhood Education, Recreation for Health Communities and Therapeutic Recreation.
+A child abuse registry check is required for work placements where students interact directly with children.
+These programs include, but may not be limited to, Behavioural Interventions, Child and Youth Care, Early Childhood Education, Recreation for Health Communities and Therapeutic Recreation.